On this page

 Business talent visa holders must provide the department with a contact address within six months of their initial arrival.

 Their progress is monitored after arrival and they will be sent a letter requesting details of their business activity 24 months after their initial arrival in Australia.

-Business Innovation and Investment (Provisional) visa holders are required to obtain an ownership interest in a business in Australia or maintain their investment in Australia for four years.
-If this requirement is not met, they may not be eligible to apply for a Business Innovation and Investment (Permanent) visa and may have to leave Australia.
+Business innovation and investment (provisional) visa holders are required to obtain an ownership interest in a business in Australia or maintain their investment in Australia for up to four years.
+If this requirement is not met, they may not be eligible to apply for a business innovation and investment (permanent) visa and may have to leave Australia.

 Fact Sheet 27.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.

 Last reviewed December 2013.